 The GAP offers two wonderful playschool programs

 Monday & Tuesday immersion class: This immersion class is suitable for children with prior German knowledge.
 Our play-based educational program is taught in German, and English is rarely used by the teachers.

-Thursday & Friday bilingual class:.
-Our bilingual class is suitable for children with no prior Geerman, fluent children, children with some prior German, and children who speak only German and wish to learn English.
+Thursday & Friday bilingual class: Our bilingual class is suitable for children with no prior German, fluent children, children with some prior German, and children who speak only German and wish to learn English.
 In this class, our play-based educational program is designed to teach German (rather than teach in German).
 English is interspersed with German by the teachers to maintain children's engagement as well as enhance and encourage their language learning.